From BR Bullpen

 Leiter ended his career with the same team he began it with, the Yankees in 2005.
 His 162 wins are more than anyone else born in the state of New Jersey, and in 2002 he became the first major league pitcher to have a win against all the current 30 teams.

 He participated in the First World Baseball Classic for Team USA, after which he retired without seeking to earn a spot in the majors that season.
-Leiter is currently a broadcaster on the YES Network for the Yankees as well as with the MLB Network.
+Leiter later became a broadcaster on the YES Network for the Yankees as well as with the MLB Network.

 Notable Achievements